• Skip to main content

 Describing Pain Levels to a Doctor

-For one, describing pain to your doctor is for a completely different purpose.
+For one, describing pain to a doctor is for a completely different purpose.
 It can be to make them believe you, to explain how things have changed (positively or negatively), or to get a diagnosis.
 Mainly, it’s important to describe your pain accurately because different types of pain can mean different things, like aching vs. sharp.
 Wherever you are in your pain journey, I hope that you find this post helpful!

 As a reminder, I am not a doctor.
 I am a chronic pain patient, and I have a lot of experience being in pain, but I don’t have a medical degree.
 Additionally, this post contains affiliate links.
 Thank you for supporting Kate the (Almost) Great!